 Indoor exercise for your dog

 Even if you live in a bungalow, there’s still plenty of exercise oppawtunities.
 Fetch can be played in the rooms where you don’t keep your priceless ornaments and you can create obstacle courses with cushions, boxes and blankets for your hound to race around.
 Dogs love playing with toys and they can also burn calories playing games with you like hide and seek.
 You can even train your dog to help you with tasks around the house, like bringing dirty clothes to you ready for washing.
-Or closing cupboard doors – this dog is my hero!

 How to get enough exercise for your dog when you work